LSS-Manager/LSSM-V.4/docs/fr_FR/metadata.md

 # Collecte des métadonnées des utilisateurs

-By using `LSSM` (Leitstellenspiel Manager, userscript the browser) the user accepts that metadata will be collected.
+By using `LSSM` (Leitstellenspiel Manager, userscript for the browser) the user accepts that metadata will be collected.
 The following data will be stored:
 * Unique user ID
   * Including unique Secret (unique, non-public character string for identification)
 * User name